Getting Started

 Realize though that this is to make your code more human-readable, and will have no effect on how it gets run by Racket.
 That doesn’t make it any less important (in fact, I’d argue it makes it MORE important if you ever want to share your code).

-, see if you can adapt it to make a compound image of our blue circle from earlier on top of our green square from earlier like the below:
+Alright, now that you’ve seen an example of using overlay, see if you can adapt it to make a compound image of our blue circle from earlier on top of our green square from earlier like the below:

 Part 3.
 Concentric Diamonds